Precision measurements for the Higgsploding Standard Model: The propagator and Higgsplosion basics

 Here ${\cal M}$ is the amplitude for the $1^*\to n$ process, the integral is over the $n$-particle Lorentz-invariant phase space, and $1/n!$ is the Bose-Einstein symmetry factor for $n$ spin-zero particles produced in the final state. \item The origin of Higgsplosion \cite{Khoze:2017tjt} is that the scattering amplitudes ${\cal M}(1\to n)$, and consequentially the decay rates into the $n$-particle final states, grow factorially with $n$ in the large-$n$ limit, $\frac{1}{n!} |{\cal M}_{n}|^2 \sim n! \lambda^n \sim e^{n\log(\lambda n)}$.
 When $n$ scales linearly with the available energy, $n \sim \sqrt{s}/m$, this translates into the exponential dependence of the decay rate $\Gamma(s)$ on $\sqrt{s}$.
 It was further argued in \cite{Khoze:2017tjt,Khoze:2017ifq} that there is a sharp transition between the exponential suppression, $\Gamma_n(s < E_*^2)/m \ll 1$, and the exponential growth, $\Gamma_n(s > E_*^2)/m \gg 1$, for the $n$-particle rate at a certain characteristic energy scale $E_*$ (and in a large-$n$ limit that is still allowed by kinematics, $n \lesssim \sqrt{s}/m$).
 Hence in a Higgsploding theory, the propagator,

 is effectively cut off at $p^2 \ge E_*^2$ by the exploding width $\Gamma(p^2)$ of the propagating state into the high-multiplicity final states.
-The incoming highly energetic state decays rapidly into the multi-particle state made out of soft quanta with momenta $k_i^2 \sim m^2 \lll E_*^2$.
-The width of the propagating degree of freedom becomes much greater than its mass: it is no longer a simple particle state.
+This is the {\it Higgspersion} effect first identified and studied in Refs.~\cite{Khoze:2017tjt,Khoze:2017lft}, which is the direct consequence of Higgsplosion; and it will play a central role in our discussion of quantum effects in section \ref{sec:loops}.
+Its physical interpretation is that the incoming highly virtual state decays rapidly into the multi-particle state made out of soft quanta with momenta $k_i^2 \sim m^2 \lll E_*^2$.
+The width of the propagating degree of freedom becomes much greater than its mass and the virtuality: it is no longer a simple particle state.
 In this sense, it has become a composite state made out of the $n$ soft particle quanta of the same field $\phi$. \end{enumerate}

 The main purpose of the summary above is to demonstrate that there are no apparent subtleties that arise when accounting for the UV-renormalisation effects in the expression for the renormalised propagator \eqref{eq:propH2}.
 This expression is general and its validity is not restricted to, for example, the narrow width approximation.